lorenzocoracini/code-challenge/README.md

-# Indicium Tech Code Challenge
+x'# Indicium Tech Code Challenge

 Code challenge for Software Developer with focus in data projects.